restic/restic/doc/030_preparing_a_new_repo.rst

 ************

 Restic can backup data to any Backblaze B2 bucket.
-You need to first setup the following environment variables with the credentials you obtained when signed into your B2 account:
+You need to first setup the following environment variables with the credentials you can find in the dashboard in on the "Buckets" page when signed into your B2 account:

 .. code-block:: console

     $ export B2_ACCOUNT_ID=<MY_ACCOUNT_ID>
     $ export B2_ACCOUNT_KEY=<MY_SECRET_ACCOUNT_KEY>

+You can either specify the so-called "Master Application Key" here (which can access any bucket at any path) or a dedicated "Application Key" created just for restic (which may be restricted to a specific bucket and/or path).

-You can then easily initialize a repository stored at Backblaze B2.
-If the bucket does not exist yet, it will be created:
+You can then initialize a repository stored at Backblaze B2.
+If the bucket does not exist yet and the credentials you passed to restic have the privilege to create buckets, it will be created automatically:

 .. code-block:: console